Frederick Chamier: Life

 Bathurst was promoted in November 1810 to command the 74-gun Fame and took Chamier with him.
 Later by April 1811 Chamier went on to serve in the mediterranean on the Arethusa fighting the slave trade.
 This was followed from October 1811 to 1814 on board the Menelaus under Sir Peter Parker.
 He was onshore with Parker when the latter was killed at Bellair on 30 August 1814.

 On 6 July 1815 he was promoted lieutenant, and continued service in the Mediterranean, the home station, and the West Indies.
 From 20 September 1824 to 3 August 1825 he was first lieutenant on the Scylla.

 He was on the West Indies station until 9 August 1826, when he was put briefly in command of the 10-gun brig Britomart for bringing her home to England in 1827, but thereafter was very soon paid off.

 Chamier took no further employment and in 1833 was placed on the retired list of the navy, on which he was formally promoted captain on 1 April 1856.

 Effectively retired in 1827, he settled down to the life of an Essex county squire, further dividing his time between his house in Halkin Street, Belgravia, and Paris.
 His autobiography, The Life of a Sailor, was serialised in The Metropolitan Magazine in 1831–1832).

 In 1831 he was engaged in editing the translated transcript of Mikhail Zagoskin's novel Dmitrich Miloslawsky to be issued in England as The Young Muscovite; or, The Poles in Russia, which apparently dated from 1824.
 The translation had been provided from Moscow by a Russian lady of rank and her two daughters.
 The book's publication was ceaselessly reported as imminent throughout 1831 and in early 1834.
-It was intended to publish in three parts, but it was not to appear on London bookshelves until March 1834, and when it did, it was found to have been extensively adapted to acclaim by Charmier.
+It was intended to publish in three parts, but it was not to appear on London bookshelves until March 1834, and when it did, it was found to have been extensively adapted to acclaim by Chamier.